yoanesber/Spring-Boot-JWT-Auth-PostgreSQL/README.md

 ### 🐳 Run Using Docker

-To build and run all services (PostgreSQL, Apache Kafka, Quarkus app):
+To build and run all services (PostgreSQL, Spring app):

 ```bash
 make docker-start-all